marsinator358/luajit-decompiler-v2/README.md

 ## Usage

 **WARNING: The current version is incomplete and may not work!**
-The decompiled lua code may also contain lots of gotos and auto generated global variables.
-Else statements and multi assignments are currently not processed.

 1. Head to the release section and download the latest executable.
 2. Drag and drop a valid LuaJIT bytecode file onto the exe.